junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "I know, I deserve it."
 Dean urges him.
 "But you should go."

 "Forget about the order.
 You always deserve saving, Dean.
-I can fly you and Sam out of city."
-Cas says resolutely, moving over to wake up Sam with a tap on his forehead.
+I can fly you and Sam out of the city," Cas says resolutely, moving over to wake up Sam with a tap on his forehead.

-Sam moans as he stands, and is immediately startled by the falling fire and sulphur outside the window.
+Sam moans as he stands up, and is immediately startled by the falling fire and sulphur outside the window.

-"What's happening?" he yells in panick.
+"What's happening?" he yells in panic.

 "Later," Dean says.
 "We gotta go.
 Cas will get us out."